Memorium Nuremberg Trials

 THE PARTIES OF THE PROCESS.
 The five separate exhibition mounts for a rectangular zone for the visitor to get an insight into the parties, which once took part in the Nuremberg Trials alongside the DEFENDANTS.
 The PROSECUTORS of the Allied countries.
 The DEFENCE COUNCILS and defense strategies.
 The JUDGES of the Nuremberg International Military Tribunal.
 The WITNESSES of both Prosecution and Defense.
 The INTERPRETERS of the Nuremberg Trials.

 VENUE OF THE TRIAL.
-The GERIGHSORT NURNBERG (The venue of the trial: Nuremberg) board briefly describes the history of the city within the Third Reich and during the Second World War, as well as the primary motivation and causes to choose Nuremberg as the venue of the Nuremberg Trials.
+The GERIGHSORT NURNBERG (The venue of the trial: Nuremberg) board briefly describes the history of the city within the Third Reich and during the Second World War, particularly the notorious Nazi Party Rallies, as well as the primary motivation and causes to choose Nuremberg as the venue of the Nuremberg Trials.

 DEFENDANTS.
 Every visitor of the exhibition has a chance to see the authentic dock, a defendant’s bench.
 In fact, this corner disposes of two of the very benches, which have become world-known due to the photos of the major war criminals in Courtroom 600.
 There are two informational boards on both sides of the dock with photos and brief biographies of every defendant of the 1945-1946 process.